-A study from BackLinko suggests that there are over 200 SEO ranking factors that help search engines, particularly Google, to determine which sites should show in search results and how they should rank.
-That's huge and sounds not achievable.
+A study from BackLinko suggests a very long list of over 200 SEO ranking factors that help search engines, particularly Google, to determine which sites should show in search results and how they should rank.
+That’s huge and sounds not achievable.
 But the reality is that some of these factors carry very light weight while there are some that are really weighty and will significantly impact the position of your website in the search engines.

 So, paying attention to the most significant factors can make a lot of difference.
 For example the platform used to design your website will be significant in determining how much you can well optimize your website.
 Google has said that WordPress addresses 90 percent of Google’s SEO concerns.
 This means if you properly optimize your WordPress website, you would have achieved 90percent performance in SEO.

 So having in mind that not all of the 200+ ranking factors are equal, you can plan your SEO strategy to give attention to the most important factors that give your website the desired leap.

 In this post, we examine the top 12 factors to pay attention to.
 The presentation is not in order of importance.
 So you need to give them equal and adequate attention.